rmonique/Anaplan_Formulator/README.md

 Click the LOAD UNPACKED button and select the extension directory.
 ```

-See [the chrome developer guide](https://developer.chrome.com/extensions/getstarted) for more info
+See the [chrome developer guide](https://developer.chrome.com/extensions/getstarted) for more info.

 ## Authors